alessandro308/apagiaro.it/_posts/2017-12-05-docker-swarm.md

 ```
 (Some problems may occur on MacOS while trying to mount a volume in this way.
 Try to insert absolute path to `web` directory instead of relative path).

-Now check that all works going on `http://localhost:8080` with your favourite browser.
+Now check that all works going on `http://localhost:8080` with your favorite browser.
 You should see something like this
 [It works!]({{ site.url }}/assets/img/post-image/works.png)

-Now try to make the webserver unavaiable using `ab` (Apache Benchmark).
+Now try to make the webserver unavailable using `ab` (Apache Benchmark).
 You can run `ab` with...
 Docker container!
 Let's write:
 ```
 time docker run --net=host --rm jordi/ab ab -c 10000 -n 30000 -r http://localhost:8080/
 ```
 to measure time needed to complete 30000 connections to webserver, with 10000 connections performed simultaneously
-and without closing the socket in the case of erro (`-r` flag).
+and without closing the socket in the case of error (`-r` flag).

 My output is
 ```